spacedriveapp/native-deps/README.md

 - Investigate why LTO fails when linking any static lib in apple builds:
     > https://github.com/tpoechtrager/osxcross/issues/366

-### Acknowledgments
+## Acknowledgments

 This build system is losely base on:

 - https://github.com/BtbN/FFmpeg-Builds

-It uses Zig 0.11 as a C/C++ toolchain to build the Windows and Linux targets:
+It uses Zig 0.12 as a C/C++ toolchain to build the Windows and Linux targets:

 - https://github.com/ziglang/zig/tree/0.11.0

-It uses LLVM/Clang 16 with some tweaks from osxcross + Apple's cctools and linker to build the Darwin (macOS) targets:
+It uses LLVM/Clang 17 with some tweaks from osxcross + Apple's cctools and linker to build the Darwin (macOS, iOS) targets:

 - https://github.com/llvm/llvm-project/tree/llvmorg-17.0.6
 - https://github.com/tpoechtrager/osxcross
 - https://github.com/tpoechtrager/cctools-port

-The pre-packaged macOS SDK comes from: https://github.com/joseluisq/macosx-sdks

 > By building the Darwin target you are agreeing with the [Apple Public Source License (APSL)](https://opensource.apple.com/apsl/) and the [Xcode license terms](https://www.apple.com/legal/sla/docs/xcode.pdf)

-Thanks to all the developers involved in making the dependencies used in this project
+Thanks to all the developers involved in making the dependencies used by this project